lvella/trust_pdf/README.md

 # Trust PDF

-A library to verify that a signed PDF is valid, and matches the unsigned original.
+A library to verify that a signed PDF matches the unsigned original.

 ## The Problem